 From that first presentation, our committee grew to 38 members.
 We now visit a total of 10 rehabilitation, assisted living, and independent living facilities in local area, doing presentations for the Jewish holidays of Sukkot and Hanukkah in addition to Passover.
 Committee members sign up for the presentations they want to help with.

 At the presentations, we tell the history of the featured holiday, say the blessings appropriate to the holiday in both Hebrew and English, talk about how the holiday is celebrated today, and describe the foods served during the holiday.
 The song sheets and tambourines are then distributed, just as they were at the first presentation; sometimes, sisterhood members provide live music.
-The residents, Jewish and non-Jewish alike, all sing along, shake the tambourines, and have a wonderful time.
+The residents, which include people from different faith backgrounds, all sing along, shake the tambourines, and have a wonderful time.

 Just as we did that first time, we talk about our own experiences with the holiday and ask the residents to share any memories about the holiday they might have.
 We conclude with a question and answer session, during which time the facility’s activity director provides holiday-appropriate refreshments.